-In the second semester we'll move from scene work to monologues, with each actor selecting and preparing two contrasting monologues, which can be confidently presented at auditions.
+The semester begins with scene work, with a focus on making choices from a wide-ranging repertoire of plays and playwrights, and attention to the actors' passionate connection to the selected material.
+Next, each student prepares a Shakespeare sonnet.
+This assignment is followed by monologue work, with each actor selecting and preparing two contrasting monologues, which can be confidently presented at auditions.
 Each actor will perform their audition pieces before a panel of professionals in the last class.

-MT0007-0008, Acting 7 & 8, Advanced Acting (Senior) 3 hrs weekly/3 credits per semester
+MT0007-0008, Acting 7 & 8, Advanced Acting (Senior)